 T-Bar Rowing for the Central Lats

 I’ve made a few adjustments in the things I consider “the most important,” but the fundamental notion is unchanged: they’re all important.

 So to fully work each major internal moment arm toward fuller lats, include a wide-grip pull-up or pull-down, a one-arm dumbbell or cable row, and the T-bar row.

 Many bodybuilders, leveraging a fully-equipped gym, select the low seated cable row with a long pulley instead of the T-bar row.
 This facilitates rounding the lower back, by allowing you to stay hunched, to get a deep stretch.
 You can also choose a neutral close-grip handle attachment that works quite well.

 The cable row has a more even strength curve versus the T-bar row, with the latter growing slightly easier as the weight is lifted, though the difference isn’t great.

 The standing position on the T-bar row can also be tough on the lower back.

 Still, the T-bar row achieves a similar effect, perhaps with less rounding of the lower back if heeding the advice here.
 Both options, the T-bar row and the low seated cable row, are viable to work the central lats.
 Try both and perhaps rotate them in and out for variety, if desired.

 The T-bar row remains an excellent choice to bring out the central lats, especially for those with limited equipment.
-Complement this with other classic pulling exercises, like the wide-grip pull-up and the one-armed dumbbell row, to build truly impressive lats.
+Complement this with other classic pulling exercises to build truly impressive lats.